michael-ezeanioma/Mars-Data-Scraping-and-Analysis/README.md

 # Key Features

-__Web Scraping__:

-Used Splinter for automated browsing.

-Extracted data using BeautifulSoup and structured it in Python dictionaries and Pandas DataFrames.
+__Web Scraping__: Used Splinter for automated browsing and extracted data using BeautifulSoup and structured it in Python dictionaries and Pandas DataFrames.

-__Data Analysis__:

-Analyzed trends in Mars weather using Pandas and Matplotlib.

-Identified temperature and atmospheric pressure variations.
+__Data Analysis__:Analyzed trends in Mars weather using Pandas and Matplotlib while identifying temperature and atmospheric pressure variations.
 Estimated the number of terrestrial days in a Martian year through visual analysis.

 # Dependencies